 Make payment.
 A payment slip is included with the referral form for your convenience.
 Note: Medicare does not currently offer a rebate on this testing.

-Your results will be available within seven to 10 working days from the date your sample is received at Genea.
+Your results will be available within five to seven working days from the date your sample is received at Genea.
 Your doctor or a genetic counsellor will contact you to discuss and explain your results.

 Your Doctor can request a GeneSyte Pathology Pack which they must authorise before you can undertake the GeneSyte test.

-Our GeneSyte service is available at a cost of $445.
+Our GeneSyte service is available at a cost of $445 (as at January 2017).
 Please note, Medicare does not currently cover non-invasive prenatal screening.